Google Sheets Calendar Template for 2023 (Top 10 List)

 Now, don’t get me wrong, I rely on my spreadsheet calendars.
 I have several.
 That’s why I compiled my favorite templates here.
 That said, there are some common hiccups that deserve our attention.
 So, let’s break it down.

 Another potential pitfall of a spreadsheet calendar template?
-They usually lack the ability to easily modify recurring events.
+They cannot usually easily modify recurring events.
 Wrangling those in a spreadsheet can be like herding cats – cumbersome and prone to mix-ups.
 Dedicated calendar apps (Google Calendar, for example), come prepared with built-in options for handling daily, weekly, monthly, or other custom-tailored recurring events.

 But wait, there’s more!